johnbrumley/desma158/day-7.md

 [Download Cocktail Input Asset](https://drive.google.com/file/d/1YVcr7K-cj00N_OxzMZAMPesqlxzEWfb2/view?usp=sharing) , also be sure to install the input system package for your 2D project.
 The template does not come with the input system package.

-NOTE: We are using Unity’s newer [Input System package](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/index.html) for this project (just like we did for roll-a-ball).
+NOTE: This technique uses Unity’s newer [Input System package](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/index.html)  (just like roll-a-ball).
 So if you are trying to do Input.GetKeyDown("space") then you’re using the old system and the following info won’t work.
 If you want to use the older version, you’ll have to manually map the keys!

 Currently the default input system uses “Actions” that are mapped to specific words like “Move” and “Fire”